-Fed holds interest rates steady, plays down weak first-quarter growth
+Fed holds interest rates steady, plays down economic weakness

 The Fed raised its benchmark rate by a quarter percentage point at its last meeting in March to a target range of 0.75 per cent to 1 per cent.

-Before the meeting most Fed policymakers had made it clear that in contrast to previous years the central bank feels more confident in its forecast of two more rate increases in 2017.
+Before this week’s meeting most Fed policymakers had made it clear that in contrast to previous years the central bank feels more confident in its forecast of two more rate increases in 2017.

+Wednesday’s affirmation from the Fed that it was optimistic on economic growth and that its rate rise plans remained intact bolstered the dollar against the euro and yen and pushed Treasury yields slightly higher.

+“They went out of their way to emphasize this is not something they see persisting and pretty much says to me that their two rate hikes are still on the table for the balance of the year,” said Heidi Learner, chief economist at Savills Studley.

 The Fed is in its first tightening cycle in more than a decade after it spent years keeping rates near zero to nurse the economy back to health following the 2007-2009 recession.